Twenty Ideas Blog

 Emotion AI in telemedicine apps can assist doctors in better understanding and interpreting patients' emotions, allowing them to provide more meaningful and engaging care to patients struggling with mental health or who identify as neurodivergent.

-Advancements in legislation and regulations around healthcare AI, addressing issues such as data sharing and individual data protection, will reduce uncertainty for innovators in the space while safeguarding the rights of users.
+Advancements in legislation and regulations around healthcare AI, addressing issues such as data sharing and individual data protection, will reduce uncertainty for health tech innovators while safeguarding the rights of users.

 With personal vital and behavior data being collected at an increasing rate, AI can analyze data from imaging, EMR, and wearable devices to help provide personalized healthcare recommendations.